· LoveMeIV Clinical Team · guides · 9 min read

-A clinician-honest guide to the hangover IV — what the four ingredients actually do, what they cannot do, when a mobile drip is the right call in Columbia or Jeff City, and when it is not.
-Includes the specific Sundays we get the most calls.
+A clinician-honest guide to the hangover IV — what is actually in the bag, what it can and cannot do, when a mobile drip is the right call in Columbia or Jeff City, and when it is not.
+Includes the specific Sundays the calendar fills first.

-There is an honest version of the hangover IV pitch and a less honest version, and we should talk about both, because patients in Columbia and Jefferson City call us all year about this — but especially after a Mizzou home weekend, the Sunday after a wedding, the Monday after a long lobby night at the Capitol Plaza, and the morning after Saint Patrick’s Day on Ninth Street.
+There is an honest version of the hangover IV pitch and a less honest version, and we should talk about both, because the mid-Missouri calendar produces the same hangover Sundays every year — a Mizzou home weekend, the Sunday after a wedding, the Monday after a long lobby night in Jeff City, the morning after Saint Patrick’s Day on Ninth Street.

 Now to the useful version of the conversation.

-A LoveMeIV Hangover Recovery drip is built around four components.
+A LoveMeIV Stormwater Hangover Recovery drip is built around a balanced base plus clinician-selected prescription options.
 We list them all, every time, because patients deserve to know what is going into the line.

 1. One liter of intravenous fluid